Kars dog

 The Kars Shepherd, Kars Çoban Köpeği, is a Turkish breed of livestock guardian dog.
 It is one of three breeds of flock guardian dog in Turkey, the others being the Akbash and the Kangal.

 It takes its name from the town of Kars in Kars Province, and is also found throughout the provinces of Ardahan, Artvin, Erzurum and Iğdır in eastern Turkey.

 History

-The Kars Shepherd is breed of dog found in the Turkish controlled portion of the Armenian Highlands, and is distributed widely in the provinces of Ağrı, Ardahan, Artvin, Erzurum, Iğdır, Kars and Van.
+The Kars Shepherd is a breed of dog found in the Turkish controlled portion of the Armenian Highlands, and is distributed widely in the provinces of Ağrı, Ardahan, Artvin, Erzurum, Iğdır, Kars and Van.
 The first scientific description was that of David Nelson, presented at the International Symposium on Turkish Shepherd Dogs in Konya in 1996.

 The Kars Shepherd was registered with the Turkish Standards Institution in 2002, but by 2012 had not been registered with the former Ministry of Agriculture and Rural Affairs.
 The Köpek Irkları ve Kinoloji Federasyonu lists it among the indigenous breeds that it has a duty to protect.